 Consistent Life Network

-Opposes abortion, war, the death penalty, and euthanasia--as well as poverty and racism; "We serve the anti-violence community by connecting issues, building bridges, and strengthening the case against each kind of socially-approved killing by consistently opposing them all"; website offers speakers list and a chance to sign up for weekly "Peace & Life Connections" e-mails
+Opposes abortion, war, the death penalty, and euthanasia--as well as poverty and racism; "We serve the anti-violence community by connecting issues, building bridges, and strengthening the case against each kind of socially-approved killing by consistently opposing them all"; website offers a chance to sign up for weekly "Peace & Life Connections" e-mails

 Meehan Reports on Life Issues

 Website offers articles on all major life-or-death issues; also includes a section on the "Art of Persuasion"; presents "Life Quotes" and links to many groups that offer alternatives to violence